HenryRawas/iothub-robotarm/README.md

 1. In PuTTY, click the **Serial** connection type.
 The device most likely connects at 115200, so enter that value in the **Speed** box.
 Then click **Open**:

+### Customizing the device software
+1. The file *RobotArmCfg.h* contains an array of joints and their Ids.
+Each joint is referenced by its index in this array.
+If you want to have more joints, add an array entry, and change the value of *NUMJOINTS*.

+2. The file *RobotNode/RobotNode.h* specifies the types of actuators supported, and the *RobotNode* base class for any actuator.
+The sample only uses the *AX12* actuator, but an emulated actuator is also included.
+If you need to add a different type of actuator, create a new class derived from RobotNode, and a value to the *NodePartType* enumeration.
+The *RobotArm* constructor needs to be updated to recognize a new actuator type.

+3. The file *RobotArm.cpp* has the code to initialize the *DynamixelBus*.
+The sample is using a baud rate of 500,000, as a higher baud rate was found to be unreliable.
+The AX12 actuators need to be programmed to operate at this baud rate as this is not the default.

+4. The programmed actions are defined in *Sequences.cpp*.
+A sequence can include a series of motions, delays, and iterated loops.
+Sequences can be modified, and additional sequences can be added.

+5. The file *ArmController.cpp* has the code that maps a command coming from IoT hub to a sequence or a state change.
+The code that runs the state machine and carries out the commands is also here.
+The frequency of sending measurements to IoT hub can be changed by modifying *SEND_STATUS_TO*.

+6. The file *IothubRobotArm.cpp* sends measurements and alerts to IoT hub, and receives commands from IoT hub.
+You can change the number of sent messages that are not acknowledged.
+However note that this increases the heap memory usage.
+If you exceed the available memory, the software may crash and just stop working.

 ### App is now running on the device!
 The program starts executing.
 You may have to reset the board (press CTRL+Break or press on the board's reset button) if the program does not start automatically when you connect.